openvinotoolkit/openvino/docs/nGraph_DG/nGraph_Python_API.md

     data = node.get_data()
 ```

-#### Optimizing graphs
+## Optimize graphs

 nGraph supports a growing number of optimization passes, which can be applied to a graph to increase model execution performance.
-In order to perform an optimization such as `ConstantFolding`, you will need to create an optimization pass `Manager`, register the passes you want to execute and feed an nGraph function to the configured pass manager.
+In order to perform constant folding of sub-graphs you can use the `ConstantFolding` pass.
+To do this you will need to create an optimization pass `Manager`, register the passes you want to execute and feed an nGraph function to the configured pass manager.

 The following code example illustrates the principal: